As you continue to learn more about WordPress, you may occasionally come across references to the term blogroll.

 (Add New Link – Advanced link settings)

-• Image Address: Lets you specify an image to be displayed with the link.
-Add the URL of where the image is located and make sure that the image is small (around 16×16 like a favicon).
+- Image Address: Lets you specify an image to be displayed with the link.
+Add the URL of your image and make sure that the image is small (around 16×16 like a favicon).

-• RSS Address: If your theme allows it, the link’s RSS feed can be displayed next to your link.
+- RSS Address: If your theme allows it, the RSS feed associated with the link can display next to the link.

-Enter information in the above fields or just leave this section blank.
+Enter information into the above fields or just leave this section blank, as these are not essential for links to work.

 (Click on Add Link to update your link settings)

-Note: If you tick the Keep this link private checkbox, the link will not be visible when links are displayed on your site …
+Note: If you select Keep this link private, your link will not be visible in your Blogroll section …

 (Make your links private)

-Making a link private lets you toggle link visibility on or off without deleting it (this is useful if you would like a link to display during certain periods and hide it after it’s no longer required) …
+Making links private allows you to toggle their visibility on or off without deleting these (this is useful if you want links to display during certain times and hide them when they are no longer required) …

 (Toggle link visibility on and off)

-To see a list of all the links you have created, choose Links > All Links in your WP navigation menu …
+To see all the links you have added, choose Links > All Links in your WP navigation menu …

-This loads the ‘Links’ table in your web browser.
-The list of links displays all of your links and link information (e.g. link URL, link categories, visibility, etc.) …
+This brings up the ‘Links’ screen in your browser.
+The list of links displays your links and link information (e.g. link URL, categories, rating, etc.) …

 (Links page)

-Tip: To display or hide columns in the Links table, click on the ‘Screen Options’ tab at the top of your screen …
+Tip: To show or hide columns in the list of links, click on the ‘Screen Options’ tab near the top of the screen …

 (Screen Options – Links page)

-Enable/disable fields on your Links table by ticking/unticking their check boxes …
+Display/hide information on your table of links by ticking/unticking their checkboxes …

-To modify links in the Link Manager, choose Links > All Links in your WP navigation menu to bring up the links table …
+To modify a link in the Link Manager, go to the WP dashboard menu and choose Links > All Links to bring up the links table …

-Locate the link you want to edit and click on Edit to bring up the item’s link details …
+Locate the link to be edited and click on Edit to bring up the link’s details …

 (Editing your link information)